-Mark Baker, UKI Consulting by Degrees (CbD) graduate programme manager at IBM.
+Mark Baker, UKI Consulting by Degrees (CbD) graduate programme manager at IBM, says that consulting is an incredibly rewarding career.
 'If you want an opportunity to make a difference, often working with the most high-profile client organisations, then consulting should be high on your list of careers.

 'If you like the idea of no two days being the same, plenty of travel and work that delivers a sense of achievement then this is the job for you.'

-What graduate schemes are on offer?
+What consultancy graduate schemes are on offer?

-As a graduate consultant at IBM you'll join their CbD scheme - a two year leadership and development programme designed to provide the training, development and practical experience needed to successfully launch your consulting career.
+As a graduate consultant at IBM you'll join their CbD scheme - a two-year leadership and development programme designed to provide the training, development and practical experience needed to successfully launch your consulting career.

 'Entrants are typically in the early stages of their career, and come either directly from university or after gaining a few years of work experience,' explains Mark.

 As an IBM graduate business consultant you'll start on a salary of £30,000 and receive training in a range of consulting and technical skill areas, from communications skills and conducting client conversations, to mobile development and data analytics.
 Training can be in the form of classroom learning, via virtual methods or self tuition.

 'After an initial four-week residential induction graduates are immediately trusted and expected to work with clients.
 You'll have the chance to get involved in varied and interesting projects and really make a difference to our client organisations,' says Mark.

 'For example, CbD graduates have helped a major government department deliver transformation to citizen support services, refined and personalised sales and service channels for a well-known airline and helped a large bank define and implement its online banking strategy and applications.'

 The majority of consulting graduate schemes aim to attract high academic achievers.
 Typically you will need: